speced/bikeshed/docs/install.md

 See the [Quick Start Guide](quick-start.md) for a quick run-through of how to actually use the processor, and the rest of the docs for more detailed information.

 (If anything doesn’t work in here, let me know and I’ll fix it.
-It’s very likely I’m accidentally skipping a step or two right now, as I’m writing this long after I’ve actually installed everything necessary myself.)
+These instructions have worked for a lot of people on all OSes, but it's possible that you'll run into a new error, because computers are terrible.)